suneel0101/django-easyrest/README.md

 # Django-Restroom: a super lightweight REST API framework

+### Status: This project is still under development!

 Whether you want to create an API for your product for external consumption or you just want to expose a REST API for your own frontend application, Django-Restroom is an incredibly easy and fast way to accomplish that.

 There are only two steps: